jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion
 (2) This section does not apply if the person—
-  (a) holds the power as a provider of professional services; and (b) is a member of an approved organisation, as that term is defined in section 3(1) of the Tax Administration Act 1994, for such providers of professional services; and
+  (a) holds the power as a provider of professional services; and (b) is subject to a professional code of conduct, and disciplinary process intended to enforce compliance with the code, of an approved organisation as that term is defined in section 3(1) of the Tax Administration Act 1994, for such providers of professional services; and
   (c) has not benefited from the trust; and
   (d) is not eligible to benefit from the trust.